-Note for people who already have a copy of Vensim: The EPS requires Vensim version 6.3B (released in June 2015) or later in order to produce correct numerical results.
-This is because the model relies on bug fixes that were implemented in Vensim v6.3B.
+Note for people who already have a copy of Vensim: The EPS requires Vensim version 7.1 (released in July 2017) or later in order to produce correct numerical results.
+This is because the model relies on bug fixes that were implemented in Vensim v7.1.
 Additionally, the model relies heavily on subscripts, which are not available in Vensim PLE or Vensim PLE Plus (the lower-tier versions of the editor).
-Please be sure you have Vensim Pro, Vensim DSS, or Vensim Model Reader version 6.3B or later before attempting to run the model.
+Please be sure you have Vensim Pro, Vensim DSS, or Vensim Model Reader version 7.1 or later before attempting to run the model.
 If you own Vensim Pro or DSS with a current maintenance subscription, you can download an updated version here.
 Otherwise, you should download the free Model Reader.

 Once Model Reader is installed, you should download the EPS by clicking the button below.